 What thoughts, memories and emotions did this bring up for you?
 Can you see where not having maintained strong but loving boundaries has had a detrimental impact in your own life?

-Leave a comment below or send me an email at Loren@LorenGelbergGoff.com to let me know what you can see now that you didn’t before, and what changes you intend to make in your life as a result of that new insight.
+Leave a comment below to let me know what you can see now that you didn’t before, or what concerns you may have regaring making changes in your life…

 For more ideas on tactful (yet still clear, firm and effective!) boundary-setting strategies and conversations, be sure to get the book and keep reading Chapter 3 and beyond!